Fuchsia Dunlop facts for kids

 Early life and education

-Brought up in Oxford, she studied English literature at Magdalene College, Cambridge.
+Dunlop was brought up in Oxford, daughter of (Michael) Bede Dunlop and Carolyn Patricia, née Baxter.
+Her father, a Corpus Christi College, Oxford-educated computer analyst, is son of David Colin Dunlop, Dean of Lincoln from 1949 to 1964 and subsequently an Assistant Bishop of Lincoln.
+Her mother was a sales executive.
+She attended Oxford High School, a private day school for girls.
+She studied English literature at Magdalene College, Cambridge (BA 1991).
 She worked as a sub-editor on East Asian media reports for the BBC Monitoring Unit at Caversham.
 She took evening classes in Chinese at the University of Westminster, volunteered as a writer and editor on China Now and visited China twice.
 She reported being determined to eat "whatever the Chinese might put in front of me" but that her gastronomic experiences were "random and haphazard".
 In 1994 she won a British Council scholarship for a year of postgraduate study in China where she chose to study at Sichuan University.
 She began as a researcher on Chinese ethnic minorities but eventually stayed on to take a three-month chef’s training course at the Sichuan Higher Institute of Cuisine.

 Career